shinfxh/shinfxh.github.io/_pages/about.md

 Generative modelling is the main area of my interest now, with image, video and sequence generation being some modes I am interested in.
 Here is a quote to succintly summarize why I believe generative modelling is the key to the next breakthroughs in AI:

 "What I cannot create, I cannot understand" - Richard Feynman

+In a past life, I dabbled in some physics competitions, which was a catalyst for me to eventually explore scientific research.